-Chatbots (or digital assistants) are certainly nothing new, but lately, these AI-automated software robots are getting smarter and smarter.
+Chatbots (or digital assistants) are certainly nothing new, but lately, these AI-automated software robots are getting smarter and smarter while improving candidate experience.
 The bots are gaining increasingly better capabilities around job recruiting tasks like answering job seekers’ questions, pre-screening candidates, scheduling interviews, and more.
-The use of chatbots has soared, especially during the Covid-19 pandemic, and usage is expected to climb higher in years to come.
+The use of chatbots has soared, especially during the Covid-19 pandemic, and is expected to climb higher in years to come.

 One of the most valuable features of chatbots is that they’re able to recruit 24/7.
-Unlike their human counterparts, AI software doesn’t get tired and is available any time of the day or night, the chatbot can connect a job seeker with positions that best match their skills, experience, and interests.
+Unlike their human counterparts, AI software doesn’t get tired and is available any time of the day or night to connect job seekers with positions that best match their skills, experience, and interests.
 Particularly useful for global companies, chatbots are always available for international candidates, regardless of geographic location and time zone.

 Let’s take a look at some of the most effective and innovative ways for your company to harness the power of recruiting chatbots and improve candidate experience.
 We’ll dig into some key takeaways on chatbots like:

 The first-ever chatbot, dubbed Eliza, dates back to 1966.
 Yet, it took decades for the technology to develop well enough to attain widespread use.
 It wasn’t until 2016 that Facebook began allowing software developers to put chatbots on Messenger.
 Big brands then started creating their own digital assistants.
 Software vendors entered the ring with specialized tech, also known as “conversational AI.”